 - It is best to make groundhogs uncomfortable in your yard.

 - Groundhogs do not see very well so their sense of movement is heightened to help alert them of predators.

 - Putting something in your yard that moves when the wind blows frightens the groundhogs every time the wind blows.
-A child’s pinwheel will accomplish this or tying a Mylar balloon (sold at grocery store, looks like it made of aluminum) to a stake will also work.
+A child’s pinwheel will accomplish this or tie a Mylar balloon (sold at the grocery store, looks like it made of aluminum) to a stake will also work.
 For better results, put out several of these around the yard.
 The movement of the pinwheel or the balloon makes them constantly look over their shoulders for predators and this constant fear makes them uncomfortable so they will move out of the yard.

 - The pinwheel lasts longer.
 The Mylar balloon will slowly lose helium and need to be replaced.

 - Coyote urine may also work.
 It can be purchased at Ace Hardware.

 - Chipmunks are very difficult to exclude because they dig.

 - If chipmunks are removed, they have to be killed per Virginia law.
 It is against Virginia law to relocate chipmunks due to the potential for spreading diseases.